 Beyond the chance to win funding, River Pitch is also an opportunity to get valuable feedback on your idea.
 You may even meet someone who wants to help you develop your idea into a business.
 AEI is hosting a series of workshops to help you prepare for the event.
 You can check out these workshops here.

-The River Pitch Competition is part of Global Entrepreneurship Week, which runs November 18-24.
+The River Pitch Competition is part of Global Entrepreneurship Week.
 During one week each November, thousands of events and competitions in 160 countries inspire millions to engage in entrepreneurial activity while connecting them to potential collaborators, mentors, and even investors.
 Powered by the Kauffman Foundation, the initiative is supported by dozens of world leaders and a network of more than 20,000 partner organizations.

 Competition Rules and Judging Criteria